-Members of this Committee will no doubt hear from OSPs who will say that Section 512 is working just fine and recalibration is not necessary.
+During the course of the Subcommittee's hearings on the DMCA, members of this Subcommittee will no doubt hear from OSPs who will say that Section 512 is working just fine and recalibration is not necessary.
 From the perspective of the OSP community, that viewpoint makes sense because the Section 512 safe harbors have routinely protected OSPs from liability.
 But that is only one half of the Section 512 bargain.
 While OSPs are routinely shielded from liability under the DMCA, the other half of the bargain remains unfulfilled, as online copyright infringement has grown enormously-leaving copyright owners to bear the brunt of the burden of taking action against infringement-with little to show for it.